kathyareddy/hackon/README.md

 Overview:
 An AI-enhanced, full-stack web application built to help students prepare for interviews through personalized aptitude quizzes, coding support, and performance dashboards.
 This platform uses Generative AI to simulate mentorship and guides learners in understanding complex aptitude and coding concepts.

+How to use:
+- Login/signup
+- Take aptitude quiz in aptitude section
+- Check dashboard for scores and progress reports
+- Go to AI Mentor section for queries regarding Coding or Aptitude

 Features:
 Firebase Authentication (Sign Up, Login, Logout)